 The Science of Rainbows - Introduction

 These pages are my notes on how rainbows and related phenomenon occur.
 Note that this is a passion project made by an amateur; there may be typos and some information may not be accurate due to flaws in my understanding.
+Information is credited on the sidebar under "Sources" or "Related Sites".
+Basic information found in any physics textbook is not credited.

 These pages use JavaScript for light/dark mode buttons and to keep the page navigation consistent for all pages.